nonlinear-vibes/temporal-neural-network/README.md

 <br/><br/>

 ## Demo:
-For a quick demonstration, run `demo.m`.\
+For a quick demonstration with syntetic data generation, run `demo.m`.\
-The classifier scales to real data (e.g., surgical gesture recognition with hundreds of thousands of parameters); see the figure below.
+The classifier scales well to real data (e.g., surgical gesture recognition with hundreds of thousands of parameters); see the figure below.

 ![preview](docs/preview.png)
 <br/><br/>